-76. Appointment of Reviewer
+84. Appointment of Reviewer

-- (1) As soon as practicable after receiving an application for review, the Registrar must notify the Chancellor. - (2) The Chancellor is to appoint an experienced lawyer to undertake the review and notify the Registrar of the appointment. - (3) Upon the appointment of an experienced lawyer, the Registrar is to obtain an estimate of the fee to be charged by the experienced lawyer in making a determination under this Part. - (4) On receipt of the estimate, the Registrar is to notify the applicant for the review of the amount of the estimate and is to request the applicant to pay half of the estimated fee to the Registrar or a person nominated by the Registrar. - (5) If the applicant does not pay half of the estimated fee within 21 days after receipt of the Registrar's request, the application for the review lapses.
+- (1) As soon as practicable after receiving an application for review, the Registrar must notify the Chancellor. - The Chancellor is to appoint an experienced lawyer to undertake the review and notify the Registrar of the appointment. - Upon the appointment of an experienced lawyer, the Registrar is to obtain an estimate of the fee to be charged by the experienced lawyer in making a determination under this Part. - On receipt of the estimate, the Registrar is to notify the applicant for the review of the amount of the estimate and is to request the applicant to pay half of the estimated fee to the Registrar or a person nominated by the Registrar. - If the applicant does not pay half of the estimated fee within 21 days after receipt of the Registrar's request, the application for the review lapses.

-77. Conduct of review
+Conduct of review 85.

-- (1) A review by an experienced lawyer of the determination of the Disciplinary Tribunal is to be conducted in the manner determined by the experienced lawyer. - (2) A review is not to be a re-hearing of the merits, or a new hearing. - (3) The experienced lawyer may make such order as to costs of the review as he or she thinks fit.
+- A review by an experienced lawyer of the determination of the Disciplinary Tribunal is to (1) be conducted in the manner determined by the experienced lawyer, subject to the process allowing the experienced lawyer to make a determination on the review within a reasonable period after the date that the Registrar receives payment from the applicant for half of the estimated fee. - (2) A review is not to be a re-hearing of the merits, or a new hearing. - (3) The experienced lawyer may make such order as to costs of the review as he or she thinks fit.

-78. Determination on review
+86. Determination on review